TauferLab/GEOtiled/docs/Function_Docs.md

 #### Required Parameters
 argv : List
-- List of arguments for a bash command.
+* List of arguments for a bash command.
-- The list should be ordered the same way you would write the function in a command line (e.g., ["ls", "-lh", "~/"]).
+* The list should be ordered the same way you would write the function in a command line (e.g., ["ls", "-lh", "~/"]).

 #### Outputs
 Command Outputs
-- Any output(s) produced by the bash command.
+* Any output(s) produced by the bash command.

-#### Returns
-None

 #### Error States
 RuntimeError
-- Will raise a RuntimeError if Popen() returns an error and print out the error code, stdout, and stderr.
+* Will raise a RuntimeError if Popen() returns an error and print out the error code, stdout, and stderr.

 ### `download_file(url, folder, pbar)`